STARSHIP

 Australian Cruising Machine

 STARSHIP is a 13.5m (~44') multichine aluminium cutter, designed by Max Riseley.
-She was first launched in 1989, and is still owned and sailed (out of Pittwater, Sydney) by her builders - Andrew and Vicky Bray.
-Having accomplished their dream of sailing around the world with their two young children, Starship was returned to their front yard (where she was originally fitted out), and remained for 14 years, while the children attended high school and university, and became independent.
-The yacht was relaunched in 2009 and has since cruised closer to Australia.
-The above video was taken off Broken Bay in 2025.Starship is a bespoke vessel incorporating many unusual features, including a sealed aluminium mast (in a tabernacle) and a fully retracting ballast keel.
+She was first launched in 1989, and is still owned and sailed (out of Pittwater, Sydney) by her amateur builders - Andrew and Vicky Bray.
+Having fulfilled their dream of sailing around the world with their two young (then!) children, Starship was returned to their front yard (where she was originally fitted out), and remained for 14 years, while the children completed high school and university, and became independent.
+Among various changes, the original white hull paint was removed (above waterline) and the bare aluminium clear-coated with Nyalic, prior to relaunching in 2009.
+Since then the yacht has been cruising closer to Australia.
+The above video was taken off Broken Bay in 2025.Starship is a very bespoke vessel incorporating many unusual features, including a sealed aluminium mast (in a tabernacle) and a fully retracting ballast keel.

-Andrew ( an engineer), had built and cruised two yachts in the SW Pacific before building Starship, and has contributed numerous technical and cruising articles to over 20 yachting and boating magazines from the early 1980's, often published internationally under his Andrew Aussie Bray byline.
-Many of those articles were written or researched on board this yacht and many persist (credited or not), on the Internet .
+Andrew ( an engineer), had built and cruised two yachts in the SW Pacific before building Starship, and contributed numerous technical and cruising articles to over 20 yachting and boating magazines from the early 1980's until retiring (at 70), in 2019.
+Many were published internationally under his Andrew Aussie Bray byline, and some were translated into French, German and Italian.
+Many of those articles were written or researched on board this yacht and many persist (credited or not!) on the Internet.

-This web site documents aspects of the yacht , outlines some of her cruises, and samples a few associated magazine articles.
+This web site documents aspects of the yacht (some details have of course evolved over the decades), outlines her history, and samples a few associated magazine articles.

 Design Dimensions: